 The aspect ratio race

 Cinerama took over the big screen in the 1950s.
-It was the most significant format anyone had ever seen, 2.59:1.
+It was the widest format anyone had ever seen, 2.59:1.
 Executives needed to make money, so they wanted to get people into the theaters.
 Bigger was better.

-And they were even able to open theaters to specifically show things in Cinerama.
+They even opened theaters specifically to show things in Cinerama.

 An entire theater dedicated to movie aspect ratios